This post was originally published on November 29, 2018 and was updated on November 3, 2019.

 FYI, caving is the perfect activity to do when it’s super cold outside, as the cave maintains a constant temperature of about 5 degrees.
-This year’s Spirit in the Mountain Festival runs December 14 to 17 and you’ll need to get your tickets fast as it sells out every year.
+This year’s Spirit in the Mountain Festival runs December 19 to 22 and you’ll need to get your tickets fast as it sells out every year.

 Once Upon a Christmas at Heritage Park

 Best is the gift shop where parents aren’t allowed.
 Trusted volunteers take tots by the hand through a kids-only shop, where they can safely purchase gifts for their parents on the sly.

 If you want to start your visit without anyone getting hangry, hit up the breakfast buffet in the Wainwright Hotel.
-This family-friendly event runs Saturdays and Sundays from 9:30 a.m. to 4 p.m., November 24 to December 23, 2018.
+Once Upon a Christmas runs Saturdays and Sundays from 9:30 a.m. to 4 p.m., November 23 to December 22, 2019.

 Polar Express Calgary